I love all of my dogs, but I will admit this: only one of them is really, REALLY smart.

 Youtube / Odin the Corgi

 When it comes to dog intelligence ranking, scientists are convinced that dogs do have a measurable IQ.
-Same as with humans, some dogs perform better at certain types of tasks, like problem solving or spatial orientation, and each have their own strengths and weaknesses.
+Same as with humans, some dogs perform better at certain types of tasks, like problem solving or spatial orientation, and each has their own strengths and weaknesses.

 A team of researchers from the University of Edinburgh and the London School of Economics is currently working on the development of accurate, reliable IQ tests for dogs.
 This means that, sometime in the near future, we might be able to precisely measure how smart our dogs are!